 Generally, I feel that packing cubes are a step-up from using regular Ziploc bags.
 You can get a four-piece set of packing cubes for just about twenty dollars, which is not that expensive.
 Also, if you’re looking to shed some weight, as discussed earlier, packing cubes aren’t that heavy anyway.
-So by utilising plastic bags, you’d only save a few ounces.
+So by utilizing plastic bags, you’d only save a few ounces.

 Yes, yes, yes!
 I cannot stress enough how packing cubes have changed the way I pack.

 A few years ago I was just like everyone and regularly packed without any proper techniques.
-When I started travelling more often, I learned a few tips for more efficient packing.
+When I started traveling more often, I learned a few tips for more efficient packing.
 Nowadays, I rarely use any checked luggage.
-If I’m travelling for one to three weeks, I can easily fit everything in my carry-on.
+If I’m traveling for one to three weeks, I can easily fit everything in my carry-on.
 Can you imagine how much have I saved on check-in fees over the years?